Ignite-Laboratories/Enigmaneering/enigma1/step1/E1S1 - Point Calculation.md

 Right away you'll notice that there are _duplicate_ entries from our print function.
 That's because the dimension, itself, provides a _rolling window of observance_.
-By default, all dimensions are created with a 2 second observable window - but you can adjust that with it's `Window` field.
+By default, all dimensions are created with a 2 second observable window - but you can adjust that with its `Window` field.
 The print function isn't doing anything besides printing whatever is in the timeline buffer, so it isn't able to filter out the duplicates - we'll handle that in the next step.